srobo/kitbook/docs/competition/matches/match-scoring.md

 **Responsible for managing the marshals and score entry which they may bring in as their only subordinate roles.**

-They should station themselves near the arena/staging area to ensure any questions with regards to scoring can be asked.
+As head match scorer you should station yourself near the arena/staging area to ensure any questions with regards to scoring can be asked.
 Note that this role is _not_ about making decisions related to the interpretations of the rules.
 That is the responsibility of the [Judge](/competition/matches/judging).

 ## Match Marshal